 However, somewhere along the line, they take their eye off the vision and begin to derail.
 They are no longer loyal to their work ethic and they stop doing the things that once endeared them to clients.
 They refuse to develop , start to lose momentum, and this loss in drive eventually morphs into a loss in client patronage and revenue.

 Often times, organisations get too comfortable with the level of patronage and goodwill they have garnered over time and start to take their customers for granted.
 And in spite of the glaring lessons that can be learnt from the fall of companies who were previously leading the pack in their field, it is surprising to find many other organisations toeing the same path that leads to irrelevance.

 The truth is, you cannot afford to be complacent in business.
-You cannot afford to slack on the things that helped you attain success in the first place.
+You cannot afford to slack on the things that helped you develop and attain success in the first place.
 The business environment is ever dynamic and competitive, and once you lose your position, there are several competitors waiting in the wings to take your place.